msh5034/Particle-Swarm-Optimization/README.md

 dsa5113 Spring 2020
 -------------------

-### This project is broken into two files: one for the Genetic Algorithm question and one for the Particle Swarm question
-#### Both methods seek to find the global minimum for the Schwefel Function ( https://www.sfu.ca/~ssurjano/schwef.html ) in certain dimensions
+### This project seekS to find the global minimum for the Schwefel Function ( https://www.sfu.ca/~ssurjano/schwef.html ) in certain dimensions

 ### PYTHON VERSION USED ###